unplugin/unplugin-vue-components/README.md

   // valid file extensions for components.
   extensions: ['vue'],

+  // Glob patterns to match file names to be detected as components.
+  // When specified, the `dirs` and `extensions` options will be ignored.
+  globs: ['src/components/*.{vue}'],

   // search for subdirectories
   deep: true,

   // resolvers for custom components
   resolvers: [],